Being very suspicious to new technologies earlier, today high-street banks are eager to embrace the latest achievements of the FinTech.

 - Platform security requirements.
 No matter what platform you chose for marketing your app, you should clearly understand its mobile security requirements.

-That was a short overview of key advantages and disadvantages of mobile banking for clients and incumbents.
+That was a short overview of the key advantages and disadvantages of mobile banking for clients and incumbents.

 Fierce competition, new technologies and business models encourage high-street banks to unleash the potential of mobiles.